jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_set_active.rs` - Demonstrates setting a worksheet as the
   visible worksheet when a file is opened.

+* `doc_worksheet_set_cell_format.rs` - Demonstrates setting the format of a
+  worksheet cell separately from writing the cell data.

 * `doc_worksheet_set_column_format.rs` - Demonstrates setting the format
   for a column in Excel.